CompOmics/compomics.github.io/denovogui/_posts/2015-09-21-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.3 (September 21.
+2015):**

+ * NEW FEATURE: Added support for residue specific alpha values in the spectrum annotations, and used this to indicate the amino acid scores for Novor.

+ * BUG FIX: Fixed a bug in the search feature which only searched the PepNovo results.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.6.

+---

 **Changes in DeNovoGUI 1.7.2 (September 14.
 2015):**

  * FEATURE IMPROVEMENT: Updated Novor to version 1.01.0446, fixing an issue with reading some non-standard mgf files.